 |4||Krasnoyarsk, Krasnoyarsk Krai|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Yekaterinburg air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Yekaterinburg air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 Good 17 US AQI

 Good 24 US AQI